 - Recurrent need for intravenous antibiotics to clear infections

-If you or someone you know is affected by 2 or more of the warning signs above, speak to a physician about the possible presence of an underlying primary immune deficiency.
+If you or someone you know is affected by 2 or more of the warning signs above, speak to a physician about the possible presence of an underlying primary immunodeficiency.
 Your physician will likely refer you to an immune system specialist, or immunologist.

 How is PI diagnosed?

-An immunologist can help with diagnosis and treatment.
-When an immunologist evaluates your immune system, the evaluation might include a detailed medical history, a physical exam, blood tests, and vaccines to test how well your immune system responds.
+An immunologist can help your physician diagnose and evaluate your immune system.
+This evaluation might include a detailed medical history, a physical exam, blood tests, and vaccines to test how well your immune system responds.

 How many people have PI?

-There are more than 150 types of PI currently recognized by the World Health Organization.1 It is estimated that approximately 250,000 individuals (or 1 in 1,200) in the United States are diagnosed with PIDD.
-Although rare, PI is not as uncommon as once believed.
-According to the National Institutes of Health, about 500,000 people may have PI and not know it.2
+It is estimated that approximately 250,000 individuals (or 1 in 1,200) in the United States are diagnosed with PIDD.1 Although rare, PI is not as uncommon as once believed.
+According to the National Institutes of Health, about 500,000 people may have PI and not know it.2 More than 200 types of PI are currently recognized by the World Health Organization.4

 How is PI treated?

-One treatment option for patients with PI is immunoglobulin therapy, or Ig therapy.
-This therapy replaces either the missing or the low number of antibodies in people living with PI.
+One treatment option for certain patients with PI is immunoglobulin therapy, or Ig therapy.
+This therapy replaces or supplements the antibodies in the immune systems of people living with PI.
 The immunoglobulin used in Ig therapy is made from the blood plasma of carefully screened donors.
 It is manufactured and purified under strict conditions for safety.
 The risk of transmission of infectious agents cannot be completely eliminated.

 1. Boyle JM, Buckley RH.
 Population prevalence of diagnosed primary immunodeficiency diseases in the United States.
 J Clin Immunol.
 2007;27:497-502.